Key Takeaways

 After your sauna session, your body must recover the fluids lost through sweating.
 Drink at least 500 ml of water immediately after exiting the sauna.
 In addition to water, you can replenish electrolytes by:

 Include water-rich foods in your post-sauna meal or snack.
-Some options you can consider include:
+Some options you can consider include cucumbers, watermelon, celery, and oranges.

 Blend hydrating fruits and vegetables like pineapple, spinach, or strawberries with yogurt or almond milk.
 Add chia seeds or a pinch of sea salt for extra electrolytes.